 - Patients initiating hormones will need to be seen at 4 weeks, 3 months, and 6 months after starting therapy, and every 6-12 months thereafter (more frequently if any problems arise).
 We will assess how well the hormones are working for you, check for any negative effects, adjust the dose of your medication as needed.
 We will also include all other preventive care as indicated.

-How can I access the surgical benefit for UC SHIP for surgical reassignment of gender?
+How can I access the surgical benefit for UC SHIP for Gender-Affirming Surgery?

 - Students who are interested in surgery need a written referral from their Student Health provider to see a surgical specialist off campus.
 Currently, in order to seek coverage through our insurance, letters from two medical and/or mental health professionals are needed.
 The procedures and protocols to access surgery largely follow the current WPATH requirements, although flexibility for safety issues and for stress on the individual are being considered.
 All surgery must be preauthorized by the insurance underwriter, Anthem Blue Cross, before being approved.